 So why did he choose the meal as the sacramental sign of his union with us?
 Well, when you're stripped of anything to eat, you begin to miss it pretty quickly.
 Physical hunger, with its debilitating effects when it's prolonged, is a most vivid sign of what it's like not to have God in your life and to be excommunicated from the community of believers.
 When you're really hungry, that's the only thing you can think of.
 Just as the meal is the perfect relief from hunger, union with Jesus and the community of believers is the perfect relief of our spiritual ills.
 And the Eucharistic meal is the perfect sign of that satisfaction.
 (This is the reason that fasting before communion is, or could be again, part of the ritual action.)

 Credit for the picture at the top:

-This photo from the Painted Church website shows a Last Supper from the walls of the 12th-century church in Ickleton, Cambridgeshire, England.
-Of the image, the site says "Judas is shown in his traditional position in early painting - on the opposite side of the table to everyone else.
+This photo from the Great English Churches website shows a Last Supper from the walls of the 12th-century church in Ickleton, Cambridgeshire, England.
+Of the image, another photographer, whose website is gone, says "Judas is shown in his traditional position in early painting - on the opposite side of the table to everyone else.
 He is in the act of taking a fish from a dish, placed immediately in front of Christ, on the table.
 This may be intended to mean that Judas is a thief, or is greedily taking more than his share.
 Or of course the appropriation of the fish may be heavily symbolic of his betrayal of Christ.
 Or both may be intended, as so often."